mabrains/VSD-Openlane_Workshop/README.md

 > - 8- Higher level metal formation
 ### Fourthly:
 > - we extract the parasitics of the fabricated CMOS inverter on magic: extract all
-> - To create a spice netlist that include the parasotics: ext2spice cthresh 0 rthresh 0
+> - To create a spice netlist that include the parasitics: ext2spice cthresh 0 rthresh 0
 > - ext2spice
 > - This will create the spice netlist needed to be plugged into ngspice to perform simulations on to get important parameters for our design
 > - Importing to ngspice done by: ngspice sky130_inv.spice